 The History of Lab Grown Diamonds

-What are lab grown diamonds?
 They are man-made diamonds, also known as cultured diamonds or cultivated diamonds.
 Lab grown diamonds are manufactured through advanced technological processes in controlled lab environments.
 The conditions in which these lab diamonds are grown in, resemble those of natural diamonds that take millions of years to form within the earth.
 Within the earth’s crust, natural diamonds undergo through high pressure and hot temperatures.
-In laboratories, cultivated diamonds are grown with identical conditions of a natural diamond.
+With carbon, high pressure, and extreme temperature in laboratories, cultivated diamonds are grown with identical conditions of a mined diamond.
 This results in a diamond identical in chemical-structure and optical properties to a natural diamond.

 When were lab diamonds first created?